 When her mother asked Marlene Ito if she’d like to learn the violin, the four-year-old little girl had no idea what it was, but right from her first lesson she was delighted with the instrument.
 After studying at the conservatory in Sydney with Goetz Richter, in 2003 Marlene Ito went to Germany where she continued her training at the Lübeck Musikhochschule as well as the Universität der Künste in Berlin with Nora Chastain.
 While still a student she became a scholar of the Berliner Philharmoniker’s Orchestra Academy (2006-2008).

 She also attended numerous masterclasses, including those of Pinchas Zukerman, Zakhar Bron, Walter Levin and the Artemis Quartet.
 As well as gathering orchestral experience as an intern with the Sydney Symphony Orchestra and the NDR Symphony Orchestra of Hamburg and deputizing in ensembles including Berlin’s Deutsches Symphonie-Orchester and Cologne’s Gürzenich Orchestra, she has appeared as a soloist and a chamber-music player.
 Her first permanent engagement was in 2009, when she became First Konzertmeister of Berlin’s Komische Oper.
 From there she moved in September 2011 to the Berliner Philharmoniker.
+Since March 2020, Marlene Ito has been 1st principal of her violin section.
 Her favourite free-time activity is going to the cinema with friends.